 How do you support and manage your deployment?

-We use MongoDB Enterprise Advanced giving us access to 24x7 proactive support from MongoDB engineers, the Cloud Manager operational platform and the MongoDB Connector for BI.
+We use MongoDB's fully managed database, MongoDB Atlas, and have access to 24x7 proactive support from MongoDB engineers.
 We have also recently used the Production Readiness package from MongoDB consulting services.

 - The MongoDB consultants reviewed our operational processes and Azure deployment plans, from which they able to provide guidance and best practices to execute the migration without interruption to the business.
 They also helped us create an operations playbook to institutionalize best practices going forward.

-- Cloud Manager automated the configuration and provisioning of MongoDB instances onto Azure, and we rely on it now to handle on-going upgrades and maintenance.
+- MongoDB Atlas automated the configuration and provisioning of MongoDB instances onto Azure, and we rely on it now to handle on-going upgrades and maintenance.
 A few simple clicks in the UI eliminates the need for us to develop our own configuration management scripts.

-- Cloud Manager also provides high-resolution telemetry on the health of our MongoDB databases, enabling us to proactively address any issues before they impact the CPAs.
+- MongoDB Atlas also provides high-resolution telemetry on the health of our MongoDB databases, enabling us to proactively address any issues before they impact the CPAs.

-- Data integrity is obviously key to our business, and so Cloud Manager is invaluable in providing continuous backups of our data lake.
-We evaluated managing backup ourselves, but ultimately it was much more cost effective for MongoDB to manage it for us as part of the Cloud Manager backup service.
+- Data integrity is obviously key to our business, and so Atlas is invaluable in providing continuous backups of our data lake.
+We evaluated managing backup ourselves, but ultimately it was much more cost effective for MongoDB to manage it for us as part of the fully managed backup service available through Atlas.

 As part of your migration to Azure, you also migrated to the latest MongoDB 3.2 release.
 Can you share the results of that upgrade?